 - The Superintendent's Office is responsible for the proper and efficient administration, control, and operation of the Department of State Police.
-The Superintendent's Office is also responsible for providing executive protection for the Governor. - The Bureau of Administrative and Support Services (BASS) is comprised of most of the department's civilian personnel as well as some sworn employees.
+The Superintendent's Office is also responsible for providing executive protection for the - The Bureau of Administrative and Support Services (BASS) is comprised of most of the department's civilian personnel as well as some sworn employees.
 The Bureau includes Communications, Criminal Justice Information Services, Information Technology, Personnel, Property and Logistics, Training, and Finance. - The Bureau of Field Operations (BFO) has the primary responsibility of patrolling over 64,000 miles of state roadways and interstate highways throughout Virginia.
 Personnel provide both traffic enforcement and criminal law enforcement.
-The Bureau also is responsible for managing the Motor Vehicle Safety Inspection Program, enforcing motor carrier and commercial vehicle safety regulations, and providing aviation support.
+The Bureau also is responsible for managing the Motor Vehicle Safety Inspection Program, enforcing motor carrier and commercial vehicle safety regulations, and providing aviation support. - The Bureau of Criminal Investigation (BCI) provides a thorough and comprehensive investigation of all criminal matters mandated by statute and established department policy and maintains an intelligence system relative to criminal activity in Virginia.

-Human Resource Levels
+• Human Resource Levels

-Effective Date 6/30/2008
+Effective Date 9/1/2009

-Total Authorized Position level 2781
+Total Authorized Position level 2812

-Vacant Positions -195
+Vacant Positions -232

-Current Employment Level 2,586.0
+Current Employment Level 2,580.0

 Non-Classified (Filled) 1

-Full-Time Classified (Filled) 2585
+Full-Time Classified (Filled) 2583 breakout of Current Employment Level

 Part-Time Classified (Filled) 0

 Faculty (Filled) 0

-Wage 208
+Wage 214

-Contract Employees 35
+Contract Employees 92

-Total Human Resource Level 2,829.0

-breakout of Current Employment Level

-= Current Employment Level + Wage and Contract Employees
+Total Human Resource Level 2,886.0 = Current Employment Level + Wage and Contract Employees